Highball Carbon CC Mountain Bike Frame

 A few other geometry changes include a moderately longer reach and wheelbase (increases in reach and wheelbase for a size medium are 0.9 and 1.4 inches, respectively) for a bit more composure on descents and over rougher terrain, and the ability to run a more modern wide bar and short stem combo.
 Santa Cruz realized the low-slung 12.4-inch bottom bracket and snappy-short 16.9-inch chainstays made the previous Highball an absolute hoot to blast around corners and hairpin turns, so they retained these figures, as to not dramatically alter its spirited handling characteristics.

-- It shaved half a pound from the previous Highball frame
+- Half a pound is shaved from the previous generation of Highball frame

 - Bridgeless seat stay and 27.2mm seat post quell trail noise